pyeventsourcing/eventsourcing/docs/topics/domain.rst

                 index.ref = self.ref

-Let's create a page aggregate with a name that has a spelling mistake, for example 'Erth'.
+We can use the classes above to create a "page" aggregate with a name that we will then change.
 We can at the same time create an index object for the page.

 .. code:: python